ava health

 For healthcare recruiters and staffing agencies, salary benchmarking is essential for competitive offers.
 Underbidding the market by even 5% can mean losing a candidate to a competing facility.

-Ava Health gives recruiters access to a database of over 700,000 healthcare providers across all 50 states, complete with specialty, location, and contact information.
+Ava Health gives recruiters access to a database of over 1.4 million healthcare providers across all 50 states, complete with specialty, location, and contact information.
 Whether you are recruiting physicians for a rural hospital in Nebraska or nurses for a health system in California, having the right data makes the difference between a filled position and an open one.

 Start building your recruiting pipeline today at providers.avahealth.co.